fat/bean/README.md

 mouseenter, mouseleave
 ----------------------
-Bean provides you with two special events, mouseenter and mouseleave.
+Bean provides you with two custom DOM events, <code>mouseenter</code> and <code>mouseleave</code>.
 They are essentially just helpers for making your mouseover/mouseout lives a bit easier.

 use them like regular events: